cinnamonscript/stock-webapp/README.md

 ### Web Application

-The web application is an extension of the web application developed in assignment 2, and it offers the following features:
+The web application offers the following features:

 1. **Filtering**: Users can filter the stocks database using stock symbols, stock names, and stock industries.